cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 $ docker exec -it relayer bash
 ```

-The demo includes a script to start the relayer but let us do the steps manually to practice a bit.
+The demo includes a script to start the relayer, but do the steps manually to practice a bit.

-First, you need to initialize the configuration:
+First, initialize the configuration:

 ```
 $ rly config init